Swapnil67/jlox/notes.md

 # Functions

+## Callee
+- Can be any expression that evaluates to a function

 ## Arity
 - Arity is fancy term for the number of arguments a function or operation expects.
    - unary operators have 1 arity